Percent-level constraints on baryonic feedback with spectral distortion measurements

 Given the limited information content from only two observables, it is interesting to ask what other measurements could be added in order to improve the constraints presented here.
 The tSZ and kSZ profiles of halos are already being used in order to assess the viability of simulation models, and Ref.~\cite{Moser2022} demonstrates using CAMELS that next-generation CMB experiments could place constraints on the feedback parameters.
 Similarly, Ref.~\cite{Wadekar2022} shows that deviations from self-similarity in the integrated tSZ flux $-$ halo mass relation ($Y_\textup{SZ}-M$) can also be used to constrain feedback parameters.
 A combination of such constraints could substantially improve upon the error bars presented in this work.
 Furthermore, the CAMELS feedback parameters also affect observables beyond the SZ effects, like the properties of galaxies.
 Typically observations of such astrophysical nature are difficult to propagate into hard posteriors, but at least qualitatively the check for simultaneous viability of a given subgrid model should be very useful for simulators.

 The main source of uncertainty in the Fisher forecast is likely due to errors in the interpolators.
 We have performed extensive consistency checks on the trained neural nets, but the limited number of data points in the 1,000 CAMELS LH simulations places fundamental limits in the possible accuracy.
-For this reason, the given constraints have some associated uncertainty, probably of order a few $10\,\%$.
+For this reason, the given constraints have some associated uncertainty, of order unity for IllustrisTNG and at the $10\,\%$ level for SIMBA.
 Nonetheless, our results are indicative of the transformative effect that measurements of the low-redshift spectral distortions could have for our understanding of baryonic feedback.

 \acknowledgments{ LT thanks Will Coulton, Shy Genel, and David Spergel for useful discussions.
 DW gratefully acknowledges support from the Friends of the Institute for Advanced Study Membership.
 The Flatiron Institute is supported by the Simons Foundation.
 JCH acknowledges support from NSF grant AST-2108536.
 DAA was supported in part by NSF grants AST-2009687 and AST-2108944.
 JC was supported by the Royal Society as a University Research fellow (No.~URF/R/191023) and by the ERC Consolidator Grant {\it CMBSPEC} (No.~725456).
 NB acknowledges support from NSF grant AST-1910021 and NASA grants 21-ADAP21-0114 and 21-ATP21-0129. }